 All employees affected by the ERP implementation will need some form of training on how the system works.
 However, they won’t all benefit from the same training content.

 To be most effective, you should tailor training to each employee’s role and their unique processes.
 Not only does this ensure that they’re learning the aspects of the software that apply to them, but it makes the sessions relevant enough to keep their interest.

 6. Allot a Sufficient Budget

-When money gets tight, an ERP training budget is usually second on the chopping block (right after change management communication).
+When money gets tight, an ERP system training budget is usually second on the chopping block (right after change management communication).

 However, consider the long-term costs you’d incur by implementing a system that few employees know how to appropriately use.

 If you’re going to set aside adequate capital to fund every stage of the implementation process, then don’t scrimp when it’s time to put it to use.
 Make sure you allot enough money to thoroughly train every end-user.